cs160-berkeley/prog-01-crunch-time-Kfoury/README.md

 InstaFit helps you make educated decisions on what exercises to perform.
 Just give InstaFit a calorie number, and the app will automatically calculate the reps/duration that it would take you to burn your planned amount.

-> It is not about working hard, it is all about working smart!

 ## Authors

 Fadi Kfoury ([fadi.kfoury@berkeley.edu](mailto:fadi.kfoury@berkeley.edu))